Pana52/Music-Player-App/README.txt

 Backend

     Python: For handling server-side logic and APIs.
-    Flask/Django (clarify if applicable): To serve API endpoints and manage backend tasks.
+    Django: To serve API endpoints and manage backend tasks.

 Installation
 Prerequisites